Coronation decision could rule Harry and Meghan out of balcony appearance - latest

 King Charles – latest: Coronation decision could rule Harry, Meghan and Andrew out of balcony appearance

-Coronation invitations have been sent to guests while Prince George announced as page boy for ceremony in May
+According to The Mirror, plans for the balcony appearance will involve a “select few royals” who have “dedicated their lives to public service”, while also showing “the heartbeat and future of his family”.

+King Charles and Queen Camilla will travel from the coronation ceremony at Westminster Abbey in the Gold State coach to Buckingham Palace on Saturday 6 May.

-The official invitations for the King’s coronation have been unveiled, with confirmation that Camilla will be crowned queen at the ceremony next month.
+Reports of the plans come after the official invitations for the King’s coronation were unveiled, with confirmation that Camilla’s title will change from Queen Consort to Queen at the ceremony next month.

-On 4 April, Buckingham Palace shared the first look at the ornate invites, which are printed on recycled paper and feature a floral border, and invite attendees to join the “coronation of their majesties King Charles III and Queen Camilla”.

-The use of the royal title marked the first time that the Palace has not used the title “Queen Consort” to refer to Camilla.

-Meanwhile, Prince George has been given an official role at King Charles’s coronation.
-US president Joe Biden has also informed the King that he will be unable to attend the ceremony, but First Lady Jill Biden will be a guest in his place.

-The artist behind the invitations, meanwhile, has revealed the fascinating symbolism behind the details in the design.
+The artist behind the invitations, meanwhile, revealed the fascinating symbolism behind the details in the design.

 Prince George will have official role in King Charles’ coronation